 While you may be able to measure a person’s aptitude or even their talent, what you can never measure is a person’s determination and their resilience.
 As my brother so often said it’s not about the size of the dog in the fight, it’s about the size of the fight in the dog.

-My personal motto is: over, under, around or through.
-There is always a way to get to what you’re trying to reach… just ask any toddler who wants a cookie from the top shelf.
+My personal motto is: over, under, around, or through.
+There’s always a way to get to what you’re trying to reach . . . just ask any toddler who wants a cookie from the top shelf.
 The only person who can stop me is me and I don’t think enough of myself most days to let me be much of an obstacle.

-I will never forget when my brother, who as a teenager with a driver’s license, had spent his entire summer teaching a six year old how to read, came to get the typewriter.
+I will never forget when my brother, who as a teenager with a driver’s license had spent his entire summer teaching a six year old how to read, came to get the typewriter back.
 “I know it’s going to be a winner, baby.
 I can’t wait to see it in print.”

-My brother who will always be my hero.
-My best friend Kim who gave me a copy of Kathleen Woodiwiss’s The Flame and the Flower when we were thirteen.
+My brother will always be my greatest hero.
+And with him, my best friend Kim who gave me a copy of Kathleen Woodiwiss’s The Flame and The Flower when we were thirteen.
 A book that gave me hope and showed me that a bad past didn’t have to define the rest of my life.
-God bless romance and Kathleen Woodiwiss.
-I shudder to think where I’d have ended up had Kim not introduced me to a genre that finally empowered me.
-That showed me I didn’t have to be a victim and that I could defy all odds.
-That even I could be loved by someone who would cherish me for who I was.
-Happy endings are possible even for those of us who don’t really believe in them.

-I couldn’t tell him then that after my brother’s death, I didn’t believe in dreams anymore and that I honestly expected him to abandon me at any moment like everyone else in my life had done or turn into a ferocious monster who abused and belittled me.
+I couldn’t tell him then that after my brother’s death, I didn’t believe in dreams any more and that I honestly expected him to abandon me at any moment like everyone else in my life had done or turn into some ferocious monster who abused and belittled me.

 But that darn fate was still there and she wasn’t through with me.

 Let me repeat how much I really hate that bitch.